Power BI Tutorial

 Step 1) Visit https://powerbi.microsoft.com/en-us/desktop/

-And select Download free button
+And select the Download free button

 Step 3) Click on the Install button.

-Install and Run Power BI Desktop
+Install button for Power BI Desktop in Microsoft Store

-Install and Run Power BI Desktop
+Power BI Desktop installation progress bar

-Install and Run Power BI Desktop
+Power BI Desktop registration screen

 Step 6) When you run Power BI Desktop, a Welcome screen is displayed.

-Install and Run Power BI Desktop
+Power BI Desktop welcome screen

 Power BI Dashboard

-Below figure demonstrates the Power BI Dashboard:
+The figure below demonstrates a Power BI Dashboard:

 Power BI Dashboard

-• Power Query: It can be used to search, access, and transform public and/ or internal data sources.
+• Power Query: It can be used to search, access, and transform public and/or internal data sources.

 • Power Pivot: It is used for data modeling for in-memory analytics.